Larry's Take on Gun Control and Violent Crime

 Hey Congress critters!
 Let's make it legal for women over the age of 19 to carry handguns--concealed or otherwise--in every state of the union.
 The new law would supersede all previous federal, state, and local laws, with which it conflicts.
 I call the proposal the Women's Concealed Carry Act (WoCC).

 A few details.
 Show your driver license or other valid ID at the time of purchase.
-Run an instant background check if that software becomes available.
+And run an instant background check.

 Require an approved handgun training course before, or within 60 days after the date of purchase, as condition for a permanent Carry Permit.
 (For the grace period, the receipt would serve as a temporary Carry Permit.)
-And no waiting periods.
+And forget about the obstructionist waiting period BS.

 Women who choose that particular option will have the Great Equalizer in their purse.
 They'll have an effective deterrent against would-be attackers.
 Of course, WoCC would not eliminate all attacks.